7Block Labs

 -x '{"jsonrpc":"2.0","id":1,"method":"eth_subscribe","params":["logs",{"address":"0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2","topics":["'$TRANSFER_TOPIC'"]}]}'

-Expect fields like address, topics, data, blockNumber, transactionHash, logIndex, and removed.
-Handle removed to roll back application state when necessary. (geth.ethereum.org)
+You'll want to look out for fields such as address, topics, data, blockNumber, transactionHash, logIndex, and removed.
+Make sure to handle the removed field properly so you can roll back the application state whenever you need to. (geth.ethereum.org)

 Pending transactions: powerful, noisy, and not on every network